 - Download Documents

 Google Takeout is a tool that enables you to save information from:

 Google Takeout will create an archive; this makes for an easy, all-in-one download.
 However, because it encompasses such a large amount of data, it can take several hours.
 If you do not need information from less common apps, such as Fit or Keep, you can deselect them or see other sections for more individualized downloads.

 Note: If your account is part of the Health Care Component, HIPAA renders your account disabled from using Takeout.
-T2 Messaging and Identity can escalate the matter to T3 Identity Management who is working on a process to fix this.
+Please contact the help desk for assistance.

 You can choose to select singular items such as email or drive, or you can use a different method to download that data separately.

 - Select the apps that you want to save data from using the check marks on the right.

 - File Type should preferably be .zip.

 - Archive size (max) limits how much each .zip folder holds, making them easier to transfer later.